-The mission of the Yes Pa Foundation in Canandaigua, NY, is to assist young people and adults in developing positive character that includes a strong sense of control of one’s future, positive attitudes, and perseverance.
-The Yes Pa program emphasizes integrity, determination, and enthusiasm as keys to happiness and success.
-Chapter by chapter, Yes Pa uniquely connects the student, teacher, and parent.
+The mission of the Yes Pa Foundation is to assist young people and adults in developing positive character that includes a strong sense of control of their future with a positive attitude and perseverance.

 The Yes Pa curriculum is based on Fred's book, Prisoner of the Truck, and the real lessons he learned from his father as a child.
 This true story starts with Fred's perception of a childhood prison on his immigrant Lebanese father's fruit and vegetable truck.
 It was a 6-day, 100-hour-a-week job as Fred's Pa went door-to-door selling the fresh fruits and vegetables he'd purchased from farmers.

 At age 8, in the summer, while other kids were playing on the sidewalks and streets of Rochester, NY, Fred had to work on the truck.
 During school months, Fred especially hated work on Saturdays.
 It was 5:00 a.m. to 11:00 p.m., the last call being at a bar.

 In school, Fred didn't like being called a pigeon-toed, bow-legged, knock-kneed, or dark-skinned boy.
 He hated school and did poorly.
 He sulked from age 8 to 12.
 The only communication he had with his father was answering "Yes, Pa" when his father ordered him around.
 At age 12, three 5-minute talks with his father changed Fred's attitude and life.